Tide Logo

 Use services that offer tracking and delivery confirmation – ie. delivery receipts and tracking numbers

-2. Ensure you've the correct communication ready
+2. Get the correct communication ready

 Capture evidence of product quality